Enforcement in the United States

 Chapter 1 of the FAA and the Uniform Arbitration Act both create a strong presumption in favour of the validity of arbitration awards.
 Upon application to the appropriate court, the court must grant the application and recognise the arbitration award as a judgment unless one of a limited number of bases for vacating the award exists.

 Chapter 1 of the FAA includes four such bases, which are also contained within the Uniform Arbitration Act:

 - where the award was procured by corruption, fraud or undue means;

 - where there was evident partiality or corruption;

 - where the arbitrators were guilty of misconduct, such as refusing to postpone the hearing upon sufficient cause shown, or in refusing to hear evidence pertinent and material to the controversy; and

-Parties seeking recognition of a domestic arbitration award should also be aware of limitations periods.
+Parties seeking recognition of a domestic arbitration award should also be aware of limitation periods.
 Chapter 1 of the FAA states that a party seeking recognition of a domestic arbitration award must do so within one year after the award is issued.
-The Uniform Arbitration Act does not include an express limitations period, but in some jurisdictions a court may choose to import a limitations period from a related statute – such as the statute of limitations that would govern the underlying claim.
+The Uniform Arbitration Act does not include an express limitation period, but in some jurisdictions a court may choose to import a limitation period from a related statute – such as the statute of limitations that would govern the underlying claim.